Wide waistband pants: is it serious? – CDL#93

 Cover photo credit: Borasification

-This is a subject regularly mentioned in messages sent to us.
+This is a subject regularly raised in the messages sent to us.

-The one with pants that don't fit perfectly at the waist.
+The one with the pants that don't fit perfectly at the waist.

-It yawns, tends to fall a little low on your hips.
+It gapes, tends to fall a little low on your hips.

 Here is my opinion in one sentence:

-If your pants are a little loose at the waist, it's not ideal... but it's not necessarily dramatic either.
+If your pants are a little baggy at the waistband, that's not ideal... but it's not necessarily a disaster either.

-Let's be clear: I don't question the idea that pants are your size when you are well supported at the waist.
+Let's be clear: I'm not questioning the idea that pants fit you when you are well supported at the waist.

 This is what you should aim for, ideally.

-But the reality is different from the ideal.
-All our clothes and pants don't fit us exactly.
+But reality is different from the ideal.
+Not all our clothes and pants fit us perfectly.

-As such, I believe that it is not because a pair of pants has a little room at the waist that they are necessarily unwearable , that it is a lost cause in advance.
+In this respect, I believe that just because a pair of pants has a little room at the waistband doesn't necessarily mean they're unwearable , that it's a lost cause.

-You shouldn't just focus on your waistline.
-This is not the only criterion that matters when choosing pants.
+You shouldn't focus only on waist size.
+It's not the only criterion that matters when choosing pants.

 It is particularly important to distinguish between: